 Scroll down for sliminess, because I first need to exhale.
 Today was a day!
 Just one of those days where I felt like my head was clouded and I found everything annoying — like stomach tightening, blood boiling annoying.
 I’m usually an upbeat, fast-paced and positive person, so my tolerance for my own orneriness is pretty low.
 But today was a day that followed an evening of very little sleep due to a fussy and whiny and gassy baby.
 And a morning that began with that baby’s poop all over sheets, toys and self.
 And a gross discovery of cat puke swarming with ants.
 I was cranky and done by about 8:30am.
 I yelled at the cat, at the various objects that kept falling from my hands as I attempted to get us prepared to leave the home and engage with the outside world, and at the ticking clock reminding me of how late we were to school.
-As soon as I got into the car, I picked up my phone to send a venting text with implied resentment text to Mr. T. But at that instant, I received a text message from a dear friend about real, meaningful and exciting stuff happening in her life — and that message allowed me to put it all in perspective, at least for a couple hours.
-The afternoon still included me leaving my several bags of Target merchandise at the checkout counter as I clumsily pushed a cart devoid of purchases but filled with kids into the parking lot.
+As soon as I got into the car, I picked up my phone to send a venting text with implied resentment to Mr. T. But at that instant, I received a text from a dear friend about real, meaningful and exciting stuff happening in her life — and that message allowed me to put it all in perspective, at least for a couple hours.
+The afternoon still included me leaving my several bags of Target merchandise at the checkout counter as I clumsily pushed a cart devoid of purchases and filled with kids into the parking lot.
 Somehow, we retrieved our stuff, made it all the way home, through dinner and into bedtime routine.
 I’m hoping that the next hour brings me closer to an ice cream bar and a couple episodes of my newest Netflix series.
 But this post was supposed to be about slime, so I’ll pause my mommyhood rambles and head onward into stickiness.
 Ok, ok.
 So I know I said I would be scaling back my slime-factory hours, but when little miss R demanded a shaving cream-slime project, I obliged.
 She just gets so wide-eyed with excitement when she gets to play slime scientist.
 I proudly stuck to my guns and nixed Borax, embracing our household contact solution instead.
 By the way, we’re soon going to have to purchase contact solution for the sole purpose of slime-making because Mr. T is finally going through with corrective eye surgery!
 One month until he bids farewell to contacts forever!

-- Contact solution with boric acid
+- Contact solution with boric acid (4+ tbsp)

 - Shaving cream (around 2 cups)